Pieter Toerien

 Theatres and venues

-Toerien created, managed and owned a number of theatre and entertainment venues over the years,
+Since the 1970s, Toerien created, managed and owned a number of theatre and entertainment venues over the years.

 2007 saw the staging of The Lion King in a splendid new 1900 seater lyric theatre being especially built by Tsogo Sun at Montecasino in Johannesburg.
 It would be the tenth largest in the world.

-Most of Toerien's productions have been done either in his own name, or that of his company Pieter Toerien Productions, though he has also participated in a number of partnerships over the years (for the longer term partnerships, see next section below).
+Most of Toerien's productions have been done either in his own name, or that of his company Pieter Toerien Productions, though he has also participated in a number of partnerships over the years, including with the Performing Arts Councils.
+These collaborations have included:

-Among the long list of stage productions presented under his banner there have been the following:
+Among the long list of stage productions presented by him (independently or in collaboration) there have been the following:

 (The plays are listed chronologically - for more detail on each, see the entries on the various plays):